 Or at least it would if we stopped getting in the way…

 Most of us have had the experience of a major disruption to our sleep — we lay awake all night worrying about that big job interview tomorrow and feel awful the next day, for example.
 As a result of this sleep disruption, it’s natural that we would start getting concerned about our lack of sleep and what might happen if it continues — What if I get two nights in a row of no sleep?
 I won’t be able to function!

 The next night, we’re going to be understandably more nervous about another night of not sleeping.
 And this nervousness is going to nudge us toward doing what we always do when confronted with a problem: Try hard to understand and fix it.

 Unfortunately, when we try hard to do anything — including sleep — we’re telling our brain that it’s time to go into work mode because there’s a problem to solve.
 So the brain activates itself and we become more alert and aroused.

-Anything we do to try and sleep better with paradoxically make it less likely that we fall asleep since effort leads to arousal which is incompatible with relaxation and sleep.
+Remember: anything we do to try and sleep better will paradoxically make it less likely that we fall asleep since effort leads to arousal which is incompatible with relaxation and sleep.